 If Rajasthan is the crown jewel of tourism in India, then Ajmer has to be the blue-hued sapphire in that crown.
 Once a stronghold of Chauhan dynasty under the reign of Rajput king Prithviraj Chauhan, the city of Ajmer has a rich history that saw the rise and fall of various dynasties.
 The town was established by the master Raja Ajay Pal Chauhan in the 7th millennium.
 Once Ajmer was house to many dynasties; Mughals were the most well-known among them.
 Ajmer is well-known for the Dargah Sharif– Grave of the Sufi St. Khwaja Moinuddin Chisti.
-Enveloped by the majestic Aravali hills, Ajmer is one the most popular tourism destination in Rajasthan.
-Known for the revered Dargah Sharif (also known as Ajmer Sharif) which is visited by large number of devotees, the city of Ajmer has many places of interest that takes one back in time to relive the regal past of opulence and glory.
+Enveloped by the majestic Aravali hills, Ajmer is one of the most popular tourist destinations in Rajasthan.
+Known for the revered Dargah Sharif (also known as Ajmer Sharif) which is visited by a large number of devotees, the city of Ajmer has many places of interest that take one back in time to relive the regal past of opulence and glory.

 The tourism in Ajmer has been on the rise due to many sightseeing opportunities.
 The holy Sufi shrine of Dargah Sharif is a venerated place of pilgrimage for people from all faiths.
 Constructed in 1236 AD, the shrine is dedicated to Khwaja Moin-ud-din Chishti, a famous Persian Sufi saint.

 Guarding the city of Ajmer standing tall is one of the oldest hill forts in the world – the Taragarh fort which used to be the seat of the Chauhan dynasty.

 Shah Jahan’s Mosque is the most beautiful of all the structures in the Dargah precinct.
 It is made of white marble, delicately carved with trellis work.